Learn how to use CAP (Certified Administrative Professional) and other professional development activities to complete a college undergraduate degree.

 Source: American Council on Education, 2015 http://www.acenet.edu

-To learning more about credit for prior learning, career development, and the importance of life-long learning visit:
+To learn more about credit for prior learning, career development, and the importance of life-long learning visit: